tunasoyler/Burger-Shop/README.md

-# BurgerMVC
+# Burger Shop
- "BurgerMVC" is a web application:
+ "Burger Shop" is a web application:

  - Built using Model-View-Controller (MVC) architecture and Object-Oriented Programming (OOP) principles.
  - The application allows users to add items to their cart and place an order.